Woman wearing a waist trainer belt

 Woman holding a newborn baby

-Waist trainers, or abdominal binders, may be beneficial to new mothers seeking extra support for their post-partum abdomens.
-Postpartum, the abdominal muscles have been thinned and stretched to their limit—and wearing a waist trainer may provide extra support.
-A waist trainer may help ease pain, bleeding and distress after a C-section.
+New mother?
+Waist trainers, or abdominal binders, may be beneficial for you!
+Postpartum, the abdominal muscles have been stretched to their limit—and wearing a waist trainer may provide extra support following childbirth.

 What exercises help slim down your waist?

-If you are looking to slim down your waist and burn belly fat with long-term, sustainable results, some uncomfortable fabric isn't going to do the trick.
+If you are looking to slim down your waist and burn belly fat with long-term, sustainable results, a tight piece of fabric isn't going to do the trick.
 You're going to have to put in some sweat equity.
 Make a plan to hit the exercise mat at least 3-4 times a week to focus on strengthening your core, which will help shape and tighten your abdominal area.

 Try these exercises to take your tummy from flab to fit: